Derwin James

-Derwin Alonzo James Jr. (born August 3, 1996) is an American football strong safety for the Los Angeles Chargers of the National Football League (NFL).
-He played college football at Florida State.
-He was drafted by the Chargers in the first round of the 2018 NFL Draft.
+Derwin Alonzo James Jr. (born August 3, 1996) is an American professional football safety for the Los Angeles Chargers of the National Football League (NFL).
+He played college football for the Florida State Seminoles.
+He was selected by the Chargers in the first round of the 2018 NFL draft.

-Early years
+Early life

 James attended Auburndale High School in Auburndale, Florida before transferring to his hometown Haines City High School in Haines City, Florida.
 He was rated by Rivals.com as a five-star recruit and was ranked as the best safety and fifth best player overall in his class.
 James committed to Florida State University to play college football as a freshman, being offered a scholarship after his freshman year in high school.

 College career

 James entered his true freshman season at Florida State in 2015 as a backup, but eventually became a starter.
 As a freshman in 2015, James played in 12 games with 91 tackles, 4.5 sacks, four passes defended, two forced fumbles, and two fumble recoveries.

 Before his sophomore season, James was ranked as the third-best second year player, behind only Josh Rosen and Calvin Ridley, by Lance Zierlein.
 On September 13, 2016, it was revealed that James would undergo knee surgery to repair a lateral meniscus tear and cartilage damage.
 Recovery time required 5 to 7 weeks.
 His sophomore year was short-lived, as James only played two games with 11 tackles and an interception.
-He was granted a redshirt for his following year, and as a redshirted sophomore in 2017, he played in 12 games, finishing with 84 tackles, 2 interceptions, 11 passes defended, and a sack.
-On December 7, 2017, James decided to forgo his remaining two years of eligibility and enter the 2018 NFL Draft.
+He was granted a redshirt for his following year, and as a redshirted sophomore in 2017, he played in 12 games, finishing with 84 tackles, two interceptions, 11 passes defended, and a sack.
+On December 7, 2017, James decided to forgo his remaining two years of eligibility and enter the 2018 NFL draft.